larntz/lemmy-directory/content/community/lemmy.world/dogtraining.md

 ## Description

 <blockquote class="description">
-DogTraining: A forum on dog training and behavior.
+# DogTraining<br><br>Welcome!
+This forum is about  dog training and behavior.
 Here you'll find content that will help you train your dogs.
-This community is geared towards modern, force-free, science based methods and recommendations.
+This community is geared towards modern, force-free, science based methods and recommendations. <br><br>## Guidelines<br><br>- Be kind and polite.<br>- Don't recommend training methods based on pain, fear, or dominance.
+We have better ways now.<br>- This is not the place for advertising or self promotion.
 </blockquote>